mmm111mmm/inacityinthefuture/01-bool-compare-if/08-if-else.md

 ## Worked example 1

+Let's look at the above **if else** statement again.
 The booleans are like this:

 ```java
     boolean money = false;
     boolean friendPays = false;
     boolean foodIsFree = true;
 ```

-So it works like this:

 The `if` statement looks at `money`.
 It is `false`, so we skip the first `if` statement.